 That makes 32,292 points, 5,633 assists, 6,672 rebounds, 2,514 steals, a Carolina Blue private jet, his own Florida golf course set to open in 2019, and 1.65 billion dollar bills for the greatest basketball player of all time.
-Not too shabby considering the professional basketball icon hasn’t even turned 60 years old, huh?
+Not too shabby considering the Hall of Fame professional basketball icon hasn’t even turned 60 years old, huh?